top of page

 We typically do not add dairy to our entrees.
 If a dish is made with dairy, it will be labeled and we will provide a dairy-free version.

-Dairy is offered in obvious ways at the coffee and tea bar and breakfast bar in the form of milk and home-made yogurt.
-A variety of non-dairy milk will be offered at the breakfast bar such as rice, soy, almond, oat or coconut milk to add to one's beverages and/or cereal for those who don't eat dairy.
+Dairy foods may be offered in obvious ways at the coffee and tea bar and breakfast bar, such as milk and home-made yogurt.
+A variety of non-dairy milk substitutes will be offered at the breakfast bar such as rice, soy, almond, oat or coconut milk for those who don't eat dairy.

 Peanuts